Support

 Print queue showing ’local down level document’ as the job name

-Is the job being printed through Mobility Print or Universal Print by Microsoft with the Canon driver?
+Is the job being printed through Mobility Print or Microsoft Universal Print with a Canon driver?

 If so, there’s some information on why the username can sometimes get set to ‘SYSTEM’ on the Canon System Username when printing page.